JasonTashtego/fsnotify/README.md

-# Note: This repo incorporates the polling-filewatcher for portabiliy to older/alternative file systems.
+# Note: Modifications from the standard fsnotify repo -- this repo incorporates the polling-filewatcher for portabiliy to older/alternative file systems.

+---
+---

 fsnotify is a Go library to provide cross-platform filesystem notifications on Windows, Linux, macOS, BSD, and illumos.